-Facebook Inc. (FB), the social-networking company that held an initial public offering last month, introduced an online directory for downloadable apps, taking a page from Apple Inc. (AAPL) and Google Inc. (GOOG)
+Facebook Inc. (FB:US), the social-networking company that held an initial public offering last month, introduced an online directory for downloadable apps, taking a page from Apple Inc. (AAPL:US) and Google Inc. (GOOG:US)

 “The App Center gives you personalized recommendations, and lets you browse the apps your friends use,” Facebook said in the blog.
 “It only lists high-quality apps, based on feedback from people who use the app.”